vibewell25/vibewell/docs/docs/guides/terms-and-conditions.md

 ## 8. Intellectual Property

-### 8.1 Vibewell Intellectual Property
+### 8.1 VibeWell Intellectual Property

-The Service and its original content (excluding content provided by users), features, and functionality are and will remain the exclusive property of Vibewell and its licensors.
+The Service and its original content (excluding content provided by users), features, and functionality are and will remain the exclusive property of VibeWell and its licensors.
 The Service is protected by copyright, trademark, and other laws.

 ### 8.2 Trademarks

-All trademarks, logos, service marks, and trade names displayed on the Service are either the property of Vibewell or third parties.
-You may not use these without the prior written permission of Vibewell or the third party that owns the marks.
+All trademarks, logos, service marks, and trade names displayed on the Service are either the property of VibeWell or third parties.
+You may not use these without the prior written permission of VibeWell or the third party that owns the marks.

 ## 9. Privacy